Meet the members of our public involvement forum.

 Current local regional and national user group memberships include the Yorkshire Cancer Network, the National Cancer Research Institute Consumer Liaison Group and Head and Neck Survivorship Subgroup, National Cancer Information Network Head and Neck Information Pathways and Patient Reference ,Peer Review etc. Other PPI involvements are at the Universities of Leeds and Huddersfield, where she also teaches part-time in health professional education.
 Christine is working to encourage development and change in academic and health research practice: moving forward from research done to users, to research done with and by users.

-Dr Wendy Baird is the Director of the RDS for Yorkshire and the Humber as well as the Director of ScHARR Short Course Unit.
+Professor Wendy Baird is the Director of the RDS for Yorkshire and the Humber as well as a Professor of Health Services Research at ScHARR, University of Sheffield.
 Her research has largely been related to assessment of health care needs in people with a disability with particular emphasis on oral health, multiple sclerosis and older people in rural areas.
 Most recently her research portfolio has been in the field of multiple sclerosis around the establishment of a population based register of people with MS in the UK.

 I am an Honorary Senior Research Fellow at the University of Sheffield, School of Health and Related Research (ScHARR), a member of the Medical Research Council’s Public Panel and am also an Associate Member of INVOLVE.
 My research interests are mainly focussed on public involvement in research.
 I believe that the public involvement is of intrinsic value and also enhances the quality of research.